 Château Ferrière 2010, 3ème cru classé, Margaux £40

-Fragrant, classic and beautifully balanced Margaux.
+Fragrant and classic; a beautifully balanced Margaux.

 Château Cantemerle 2010, 5ème cru classé, Haut Médoc £42